 Q4 What if my financial aid is delayed and I don't have the funds to pay my tuition and fee charges by the first day of classes?
 What can I do to avoid being charged a late fee?

-A4 Complete a Tuition and Fee Deferred Payment Agreement and submit it to the Office of Fiscal Services by the first day of classes.
+A4 Complete a Tuition and Fee Deferred Payment Agreement and submit it to the Office of Financial Aid by the first day of classes.
 If the delay is the result of your lender’s error, you may be granted an extension by which to pay the balance due.

 Q5 I am not on financial aid and need to pay the balance due by the first day of classes; however, I am being charged as a non-resident and am planning to file a petition for residency.
 Can I deduct the non-resident tuition charge of $3,000?

 A5 Yes.
 However, if you are denied residency you should be prepared to pay the $3,000 on the date your residency status is confirmed by the General Counsel Office.

 Q6 I am not on financial aid and need to pay the balance due by the first day of classes; however, I am being charged for the health insurance which I plan to waive.
 Can I deduct the amount of health insurance?

 A6 Yes.
 However, if you do not submit your online insurance waiver, you should expect to pay the insurance premium.

 Q7 What do I do if I want to change my health insurance coverage?